ryantd42/NY-Legislative-Git/2023/S6758A-2023/bill.md

   ___________

- Introduced  by  Sen. MANNION -- read twice and ordered printed, and when printed to be committed to the Committee on Procurement and Contracts
+ Introduced  by  Sen. MANNION -- read twice and ordered printed, and when printed to be committed to the Committee on Procurement and  Contracts --  recommitted  to  the  Committee  on  Procurement  and Contracts in accordance with Senate Rule 6, sec.
+8 --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the state finance law, in relation to  participation  by individuals  with  disabilities  with  respect to state employment and state contracts

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: